mediarichio/ProxyToken-deprecated-/README.md

 ### Installing

-After you've pulled the code, open a command propmt in ProxyToken and install node modules:
+After you've pulled the code, open a command prompt in `ProxyToken` and install the required node modules.

 First, install NPM (if you haven't already)